JBRECLLC/bpgpt/prompts/data.md

 ## Example Output
 {
-    "1.
-File.pdf, page 1":"American Woodmark Corporation reported Q2 2024 net sales of $473.9 million, a decrease of 15.6% compared to the previous year.",
-    "2.
-File.pdf, page 1":"The company experienced an 11.1% decline in new construction business and a 18.8% decline in remodel net sales, including home centers and independent dealers and distributors.", "3.
-File.pdf, page 2":"Adjusted EBITDA for Q2 2024 increased by 7% to $72.3 million, or 15.3% of net sales.", etc
+    "1":"American Woodmark Corporation reported Q2 2024 net sales of $473.9 million, a decrease of 15.6% compared to the previous year (Data, File.pdf, page 1).", "2":"The company experienced an 11.1% decline in new construction business and a 18.8% decline in remodel net sales, including home centers and independent dealers and distributors (Data, File.pdf, page 1).", "3":"Adjusted EBITDA for Q2 2024 increased by 7% to $72.3 million, or 15.3% of net sales (Data, File.pdf, page 2).", etc
 }